GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 ![translating](https://storage.googleapis.com/gcp-community/tutorials/cloud-run-golang-gcs-proxy/translating.png)

 Just like that, the webpage is in Spanish.
-This filter uses [Cloud Translation](https://cloud.google.com/translate) basic API, but there are lots of ways to use Cloud Translation with varying degrees of sophistication.
+This filter uses the [Cloud Translation](https://cloud.google.com/translate) basic API, but there are lots of ways to use Cloud Translation with varying degrees of sophistication.